jspears/gazel/MIGRATION_COMPLETE.md

 If you need to rollback to pnpm:

 1. Restore `pnpm-workspace.yaml`
-2. Restore pnpm config in `package.json`
+2. Restore yarn config in `package.json`
-3. Update `.npmrc` back to pnpm settings
+3. Update `.npmrc` back to yarn settings
 4. Update `MODULE.bazel` to use `pnpm_lock`
-5. Run `pnpm install`
+5. Run `yarn install`

 However, the yarn migration should work better for this project.